Flåm: History

-History

-In 1670 Flåm Church was built, replacing an older stave church.
+In 1670, Flåm Church was built in the village, replacing an older stave church.

 In 1908, the Norwegian Parliament approved the construction of the Flåm Line railway, though the funds to construct the railway were not allocated until 1923.
-In 1942, regular operation of (steam-powered) trains started on the Flåm Line.
+In 1942, regular operation of steam-powered trains started on the Flåm Line.

-"In the 1960s, cruise ships stayed on the fjord" [without reaching the port], according to Dagens Næringsliv.

-In 2000, the "new pier" was referred to in a government document. ("The pier was built at the entrance to the new millennium", according to Dagens Næringsliv.)
+By the 1960s, cruise ships had begun anchoring in the fjord (they were too large to dock, so passengers would take smaller boats ashore).

+The original Fretheim Hotel, established in the late 1800s, expanded to welcome more international guests, offering a comfortable stay amid the wild nature.
+The Norway in a Nutshell tour – a popular packaged day-trip including the Flåm Railway and fjord ferry – started bringing many visitors to Flåm starting in the 1980s and onward.
+In 2000, Flåm built a new pier that allowed large cruise ships to dock directly which led to a great increase in tourism.

+Name

+The name Flåm is documented as early as 1340 as Flaam.
+It is derived from the plural dative form of the Old Norse word flá meaning "plain, flat piece of land," and it refers to the flat plains surrounding the Flåm river valley which sits between steep mountains.

 Transportation

 Air

 The closest airport is Sogndal Airport, Haukåsen, approximately 70 km from Flåm.

 Road

 The European route E16 highway between Oslo and Bergen runs through Flåm.
 The village sits about 7 km southwest of the municipal centre of Aurlandsvangen, 12 km south of the village of Undredal, and 15 km east of the village of Gudvangen (through the Gudvanga Tunnel).

-The Navvy road, Rallarvegen stretches from Myrdal down to Flåm.
-(Pedestrians and bicyclists still use it.)
-At Myrdal, it connects with the navvy road for the previously built Bergen Line.
+The Navvy road, Rallarvegen, stretches from Myrdal down to Flåm; pedestrians and bicyclists still use it.
+At Myrdal, it connects with the Navvy road for the previously built Bergen Line.